-The experts at The EyeDoctors Optometrists have decades of experience diagnosing and treating conditions like Pterygium.
-With the most advanced technology available, our doctors can determine the severity of the condition and provide the best treatment plan for you.
+The eye doctors at The EyeDoctors Optometrists use cutting-edge technology to determine the severity of your condition and provide the best treatment plan for you.
 Schedule an appointment with one of our offices today.

 At The EyeDoctors Optometrists, our goal is to provide every patient with their best vision possible.
-We are conveniently located throughout Kansas.
-Find a specialist near you to schedule an appointment today.
+We have convenient Kansas locations, including offices in Topeka, Olathe, Emporia, and Lawrence.
+Find the location closest to you!

 Blindness from a pterygium or as a complication of pterygium surgery is extremely rare and should not concern someone who has this condition.

 While a pterygium may stop growing or clear up on its own, treatment is often necessary.
-If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call (phone number) to schedule an appointment with The EyeDoctors Optometrists today.
+If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call us to schedule an appointment with The EyeDoctors Optometrists today.